RyanEllingson/Squirtle-Squad/README.md

 Successes:
 Our team was able to effectively work in a cohesive and diplomatic manner.
-With the utilization of Slack as a communication platform, we were able to discuss strengths and weakness of each member and then formally assign tasks via Github During class hours, we had mini caucus moments to discuss where we were at in our project, any individual setbacks/delays and also ideas about what we wanted to still incorporate.
+With the utilization of Slack as a communication platform, we were able to discuss strengths and weakness of each member and then formally assign tasks via Github.
+During class hours, we had mini caucus moments to discuss where we were at in our project, any individual setbacks/delays and also ideas about what we wanted to still incorporate.
 Although the personalities in our group were quite eclectic; the open and accepting environment was pretty much inherent in nature, and this led to the honest discussion of skills and vulnerabilities.
 It has been a pleasure to see our ideas come to fruition.

 Roadmap:
 With funding and extra time, additional user features such as, Yelp reviews, Goolge Maps and Air B&B would be included.